wrapperband/FeathercoinWalletGuide/README.md

 ![Wallet Main Screen](/images/ftc-0.9.3.2-main.screen.01.png)

 **Feathercoin Wallet Buttons Menu**

+***How do I send and receive transactions? :***

-**Tip :** Close the Button menu to make more room : Right click with your mouse on the button menu on the buttons menu to show the Tabs Toolbar check-box to close the button toolbar.
+**Tip :** The button menu can be closed to make more room : If you need to activate the buttons or close the button menu :

+* Right click with your mouse on the button menu on the buttons menu to show the Tabs Toolbar check-box to close the button toolbar.

 **Transaction Button**